 Beyond the Classroom

-Biology majors go on to careers in a variety of areas including: environmental and medical fields; industrial biologist; zoologist; biomedical engineer; teacher; pharmacologist; clinical researcher; toxicology researcher; biostatistician; botanist; and food and nutrition scientist.
+Biology majors go on to careers in a variety of areas including environmental and medical fields; industrial biologist; zoologist; biomedical engineer; teaching; pharmacologist; clinical researcher; toxicology researcher; biostatistician; botanist; and food and nutrition scientist.

 Areas of Study